List of Alberta provincial electoral districts: 2017 electoral boundary commission

-A minority opinion was presented by Commission members appointed by the opposition, arguing that Alberta's rate of growth was a threat to "a critical part of our history, culture, and primary economic voice" which is at risk of being lost through continued redistribution.
+A minority opinion was presented by commission members appointed by the opposition, arguing that Alberta's rate of growth was a threat to "a critical part of our history, culture, and primary economic voice" which is at risk of being lost through continued redistribution.

 Number of districts

 As is the case with nearly every other Canadian jurisdiction, the number of districts has not increased in proportion to the growth in the provincial population.
 In 1905, 25,000 votes were cast across the province to elect 25 MLAs.
 In 1982, 945,000 votes, almost 40 times the 1905 total, were cast across the province to choose 79 MLAs, less than four times the 1905 seat total.
 Prior to the 1986 election the number of districts was fixed by law at 83 thus any change to that number would have to be enacted by the legislature.
 Even though the population has increased by more than 40 percent between 1986 and 2009, the number of members did not change.
-Finally due to changes wrought in 2010, the 2012 election saw the number of members increase to 87, where it has stayed despite a 15 percent increase in the provincial population since 2009.
+Finally due to changes wrought in 2010, the 2012 election saw the number of members increase to 87, where it has stayed despite a 15 percent increase in the provincial population from 2009 to 2021.